AtanasovAtanas/interactive-content/EN/04-Multidimensional-Arrays-Exercise/06-Problem.md

 Write a program to **rotate the matrix** by 90, 180, 270, 360, … degrees.

-Print the result at the console as sequence of strings after receiving the **"END"** command.
+Print the result at the console as a sequence of strings after receiving the **"END"** command.

 ## Example